 Stalin was afraid that Russia might be bombed with a Nuclear bomb.
 He made a bunker in Samara for protection.
-Samara was the original name, but during the cold war, it was known as Kuybyshev.
-After the fall of the Soviet Union, they went back to the historic names.
+Samara was the original name, but during the cold war, it was called Kuybyshev.
+After the fall of the Soviet Union, they went back to the historical names.

-We were told that it was built in less than a year by hundreds of engineers and a few thousand workers.
+Larry told us that it was built in less than a year by hundreds of engineers and a few thousand workers.
 Supposedly the workers were killed after the bunker was finished.